Skip to main content

 • Install the xeus-python kernel

-• Install some well known Python packages like matplotlib, bqplot, scipy, etc.
+• Add well-known Python packages like matplotlib, bqplot, or scipy etc.

-You can also specificy pure Python packages to install with pip, like folium or requests.
+You can also install pure Python packages from PyPI using pip, such as:

 warning

-1. Some packages are yet to be made available on emscripten-forge.
-Notebook.link accepts package requests on emscripten-forge by opening issues on the repository.
+1. Package availability: Some packages are not yet available on emscripten-forge.
+You can request new packages by opening an issue in the emscripten-forge repository.

-2. Only pure-Python packages provided as Python wheels can be installed from PyPi.
+2. PyPI limitations: Only pure-Python packages distributed as wheels can be installed from PyPI.

 note